ncgaz/ncg-dataset/README.md

   * Bash

-  * a Java Runtime Environment
+  * a Java Runtime Environment (version 11 or higher)

 ## Contents